 When Someone Decides You’re Worth the Patience: Vision in White by Nora Roberts

-Mac Elliot photographs weddings for a living.
-She is competent, funny, and genuinely gifted — and she has deployed professional warmth as armor for so long that she has almost stopped noticing the armor.
+Mac photographs weddings for a living.
+She is competent, funny, and genuinely gifted — and she has deployed professional warmth as armor for so long that she has almost stopped noticing the armor is there.
 Carter Maguire is an English teacher who has been quietly in love with her for years and has, in the meantime, done the work of figuring out who he is.
 He is clear about what he wants.
 He does not demand she want it back on his timeline.
 He simply makes himself consistently present and entirely undeterred, which turns out to be a more effective strategy than pressure would have been.

 Leave a Comment